silvinor/www/_posts/2026-08-05-everyone-masks.md

 Botha and Frost make the wider point that this harm follows the shape of minority stress: it comes from social position, stigma and concealment rather than from the neurology itself. [^31] That is not a small distinction.
 It means the outsider feeling is not a symptom.
 It is a response.

-I want to keep one caution attached here.
-A neurotypical participant in the Pryke-Hobbes study also said masking made them feel like an outsider, and the seventeen-years-without-a-friendship quote came from a neurotypical participant too. [^8] The experience is not exclusive.
+I want to keep one caution attached here, and it is sharper than it looks.
+A neurotypical participant in the Pryke-Hobbes study also said masking made them feel like an outsider - and it was a neurotypical participant, not an autistic one, who described working alongside the same people for seventeen years, watching others form lifelong friendships, and never becoming close to any of them. [^8] The experience is not exclusive.
 What differs is dose, duration, and whether there is anywhere the mask comes off.

 And there is a further complication that cuts against the simple deficit reading.
 Milton's double empathy argument holds that the breakdown between autistic and non-autistic people is mutual - two groups failing to read each other, not one group failing to read the other. [^32] Crompton and colleagues gave that empirical support by showing that information transfer between autistic people is as effective as between non-autistic people, and degrades only in mixed pairs. [^33] The isolation is not a straightforward property of the autistic person.
 It is a property of the pairing.